Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Experiments

 \subsection{Evaluation on MVTec AD}

-We compare our rFM and WT-Flow with previous flow-based methods (DifferNet, CSflow, Fastflow, Cflow, MSflow) on the MVTec AD benchmark using public implementations.
-As shown in Table 1, WT-Flow outperforms others in both image-level anomaly detection and pixel-level localization, achieving the highest average scores across all categories (98.57\% mAUC for detection, 97.64\% for localization).
-All methods were fairly evaluated with default optimal configurations in a standard single-scale setting, except DifferNet and CSFlow, which are limited to detection tasks.
-Notably, our method is competitive with state-of-the-art multi-scale approaches (98.57\%/97.64\% vs. 99.7\%/98.8\%), closely approaching their benchmark results.
-We discuss why multi-scale configurations were not adopted in the Limitations.
+We compared our rFM and WT-Flow with previous flow-based and non-flow methods on the MVTec AD benchmark using their public implementations.
+All flow-based methods, except for DifferNet, CSFlow and FastFlow, are evaluated under a single-scale setup with their reported optimal configurations.
+As summarized in Table \ref{tab1}, WT-Flow outperforms others in both detection and localization tasks, achieving leading mAUC across all categories of 99.05\% for detection and 97.95\% for localization.
+Without incorporating any external knowledge, our method surpasses several non-flow approaches that employ multi-scale designs and exhibits superior convergence stability.
+Our method closely approaches the benchmark results of state-of-the-art multi-scale flow method (99.05\%/97.95\% vs. 99.7\%/98.8\% \cite{zhou2024msflow}).
+The rationale for the exclusion of multi-scale configurations is further elaborated in Sec. \ref{sec:limt}.